KalaayPT/Profit-Taker-Guide/beginner/vex-armor-builds.md

 - This is the generic build for this section, the others are example variations.
 - If you have Primed Sure Footed, use it over Handspring.
 If you want to just run Unairu instead, you can put Preparation in exilus.
 - Decaying Dragon Key is recommended to stack your Vex Fury much faster, but you should keep an eye on your health since you won't get the full armor buff from Vex immediately.
-- The umbral forma isn't necessary if you forma every other slot, but gives you a lot more flexibility for future changes.
+- The Umbral Forma isn't necessary if you forma every other slot, but gives you a lot more flexibility for future changes.
 - Your main method of healing should be Magus Elevate on operator.
-If you spam 5-e-5-e you can quickly heal to full health.
+If you spam 5-e-5-e you can very quickly heal to full health.
 - If energy isn't an issue, replacing Arcane Nullifier with Arcane Avenger is a decent boost to Diplos damage, and a big one to Mausolon damage.
 - Rage is a flex Mod.
 If your runs are fast, Primed Flow with Preparation or amber starting energy archon shards will give you enough energy for the whole run.
 - Heat elemental ward gives you the most EHP, along with healing you when you recast.
 This means you may be able to forego alternate forms of healing in a pinch.